 Similarly, Berkeley, in the Principles, considers whether scientists use abstract ideas.

 In both cases, we need terms like 'triangle' and 'motion' which stand as universals which refer to various different objects or properties.

-Berkeley claims that we can use particular terms generally, without forming abstract ideas.
+Berkeley claims that we can use particular terms generally, for legitimate purposes, without forming abstract ideas.